VII.1.- Mud as a form of therapy

 The way we live in our planet should be coherent with nature: not only knowing how to eat in a healthy way without depleting natural resources, but also knowing how to live without damaging, contaminating and wasting energy unnecessarily.

-Without a doubt, the persons that benefit from mud therapy will have a sense of fulfilment throughout the whole process since the best tool to work with mud are our hands.
-With time, those persons will feel fulfilled when they can look back and enjoy what they have created (Figure 7.32).
+Without a doubt, the persons that benefit from mud therapy will have a sense of safety throughout the whole process since the best tool to work with mud are our hands.
+Undoubtedly, those persons will feel fulfilled when they can look back and enjoy what they have created (Figure VII.32).